 All proposals are reviewed first by internal BLS staff, then by an external panel of experts.
 Reviewers consider a number of factors, including whether the proposal is (1) relevant and important to BLS, (2) of sound scientific merit, and (3) feasible, given the resources available.
 This process ensures the fellowship program provides high-quality research that benefits both BLS and the Fellow.

 Fellows are reimbursed by the ASA.
 Salaries received by Fellows will be commensurate with their qualifications and experience.
 Fringe benefits, travel, and relocation support are negotiable.

+Applicants should have an established research record in their field.
 They must be employed by a U.S. institution of higher learning or a non-profit institution (IRS code 501(c)(3) entities) and are expected to retain their position for the duration of the fellowship.
 Fellows will continue to receive their salary and benefits through their institution.

 Applicants do not need to be U.S. citizens.
 Fellows must pass all the requirements for a National Agency Check with Inquiries (NACI) background check and provide adequate forms of identity documentation.

 U.S. government employees are not eligible.